danny05158/My_Website/content/project/graceshopper-project/index.md

   focal_point = "Center"
 +++

-GraceShopper is an E-commerce React web app built in a wekk by a team of four.
-The team collaborated through Github and implemented Agile workflow.
+Grace Shopper was built in a 10 day sprint.
+The team collaborated through Github and implemented an agile workflow.
+The application integrates filtering, a shopping cart, and checkout.

+Please visit the [Project](http://node-explorers.herokuapp.com) or github repo [Repo](https://github.com/node-explorers/grace-shopper)